 3. Functional Limitations: The testing report should clearly detail how the individual’s disabling condition affects a major life activity and the resultant functional limitations in the academic setting.
 This may include information on the severity and pervasiveness of the disorder.
 The evaluator should also specify how the test results relate to the individual’s functioning.

 Functional limitations should be determined WITHOUT consideration of mitigating measures (i.e. medication, etc.).
 If condition is episodic in nature, level of functioning should be assessed based on active phase of symptoms.

 4. Accommodations: The documentation should include a history of current and past accommodations and whether or not they were useful.
 Recommendations for future accommodations and services are helpful and should be included.
-However, the determination of whether an accommodation is reasonable and appropriate within the University environment rests with Services for Students with Disabilities.
+However, the determination of whether an accommodation is reasonable and appropriate within the University environment rests with Disability and Access.

 The diagnostic report must be on letterhead, typed, dated, and signed, and otherwise legible.
 The name, title, and professional credentials of the evaluator, including information about license or certification as well as area of specialization, employment, and state in which the individual practices must be clearly stated.
 Use of diagnostic terminology indicating a specific disability by someone whose training and experience are not in these fields is not acceptable.
 Evaluators should not be related to the individual being assessed.
 Diagnoses written on prescription pads and/or parent’s notes indicating a disability are NOT considered appropriate documentation.